sniffer80/Cisco.QOS.SNMP.For.Zabbix/README.md

  Copy Cisco.QOS.SNMP.For.Zabbix.py to your Zabbix external script directory /usr/lib/zabbix/externalscripts/

+ Import Cisco.QOS.SNMP.For.Zabbix.xml to Zabbix Templates Configuration/Templates

+ Attach Template to Host and wait ~2min for results.
+You can build nice graphs based on produced items.

 Many thx and credits github.com/peshovec for initial concept. https://github.com/peshovec/zabbix-cisco-classname I wrote new script under Python.
 Features which were missing in peshovec script were: duplicated class names, direction of atached policy map, nested Service Polices (very common in implementation).